sahutt/NOBPhage/README.md

 NOB Phage Bioinformatics Pipeline

 A bioinformatics pipeline meant for finding bacteriophage and prophage in metagenomic datasets.
 All bash scripts are meant for use on the Northwestern HPCC Quest.
-Pipeline was developed with the help of McKenna Farmer, Alexander McFarland, Siam Racha
+Pipeline was developed with the help of McKenna Farmer, Alexander McFarland, Siam Racharaks, and Ryan Blaustein.

 Pipeline and Program Installation in Quest